-As winter is finding its way into London and the end of the year closes in, the wanderlust starts to set in.
+As lockdown is due to end soon, the wanderlust starts to set in.
 Luckily, we have staycationing!

-But, staycationing can either be expensive or camping.
+Staycationing can be expensive.
 If camping is out of the question, here are some ways to make the most out of your budget and still have the holiday of your dreams.

 Staycations are a great way to break the usual routine, see new sites, and support local tourist economies.
 Staycations are often the cheaper alternative to jet setting holidays abroad, and can still be fun, without having to stay in a tent.
 But, like every holiday, even staycationing isn’t free.
 So, how do you have a fun staycation, while also keeping to a budget?